EricssonResearch/dnt/getting_started/scenario_ip_over_detnet/README.md

 ### Explanation of the configuration

-Most of the configuration is similar to the TSN over DetNet case (Scenario #2).
+Most of the configuration is similar to the TSN over DetNet case (Scenario TSN over DetNet).

 One difference is right now we use IPv4 and IPv6 underlay network for the DetNet PWs.
 As one can see on the topology every interface has IPv4 and IPv6 addresses assigned.